MatN23/LuminaAI/Readme.md

 ## Production Deployment

-Considerations for deploying LuminaAI-trained models in production environments.
+Considerations for deploying trained models in production environments made with this system.

 ### Model Export